Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 WASI 0.2 GA: Truly Composable WebAssembly

-WASI 0.2 Preview 2 reached GA in January 2024, and with it, the WebAssembly Component Model.
-This is decisive moment: server-side WebAssembly moves from experiment to platform capable of executing composable polyglot code.
-This article covers what practically changes, when to choose server-side Wasm, and what cases are viable today.
+WASI 0.2 Preview 2 reached GA in January 2024, and with it the WebAssembly Component Model arrived in production.
+This is a decisive milestone: server-side WebAssembly moves from experiment to a platform capable of running composable polyglot code.
+This article covers what practically changes, when server-side Wasm makes sense, and what cases are viable today.

 Preview 2 Component Model adds:

-• WIT (WebAssembly Interface Types): cross-language interface definitions.
+• WIT (WebAssembly Interface Types): cross-language interface definitions with static types.

-• Components: composition unit (like Rust crates or npm packages, but multi-language).
+• Components: reusable composition unit, like Rust crates or npm packages but multi-language.

 • Type safety across language boundaries.

-Result: you can write one component in Rust, another in Go, another in JavaScript, and compose them without manual glue code.
+The result: write one component in Rust, another in Go, another in JavaScript, and compose them without manual glue code.
+Each compiles to .wasm; the host assembles them.

 package example:greeter@1.0.0;